Explore and document coping strategies and support mechanisms employed by mothers with rheumatoid arthritis

 This project gathered the personal stories of mothers living with RA, specifically about their coping strategies relating to parenting, working, studying and maintaining friendships and relationships alongside managing their RA.

-Watch the video on the right, and read the full report and summary.
+Watch the video, and read the report and summary here.

 Identifying effective interventions for improving knowledge and skills in women regarding contraception, conception, pregnancy and/or breastfeeding and developing cross-discipline consensus on important messages for Australian women with RA concerning contraception, pregnancy and breastfeeding